maxmahlke/rocks/docs/ssodnet.rst

    $ rm -r ~/.cache/rocks

-On the next run of ``rocks``, you will be asked to retrieve the asteroid name-number index from the GitHub repository again.
+On the next run of ``rocks``, you will be asked to retrieve the :term:`asteroid name-number index<Asteroid name-number index>` from the GitHub repository again.